rsdoiel/antenna/archives/2025/science_and_technology_2025.27.md

 date: 2025-07-08, updated: 2025-07-08, from: The Register (UK I.T.
 News)

-<h4>Plus: Qantas makes contact with &#39;potential cyber criminal&#39;</h4> <p>While the aviation industry has borne the brunt of Scattered Spider&#39;s latest round of social engineering attacks, the criminals aim to catch manufacturing and medical tech companies — and even Chipotle Mexican Grill — in tjeor web, as evidenced by hundreds of domains that security researchers say look a lot like phishing websites used by the criminal crews.…</p>
+<h4>Plus: Qantas makes contact with &#39;potential cyber criminal&#39;</h4> <p>While the aviation industry has borne the brunt of Scattered Spider&#39;s latest round of social engineering attacks, the criminals aim to catch manufacturing and medical tech companies — and even Chipotle Mexican Grill — in their web, as evidenced by hundreds of domains that security researchers say look a lot like phishing websites used by the criminal crews.…</p>

 <br>